-The best scenario is to find a specialty practice consisting of one or more veteran physicians and recently graduated physicians (three to five years experience or more) so that you get the best of both worlds.
+The best scenario is to find a specialty practice consisting of one or more veteran physicians mixed in with recently graduated physicians (three to five years experience or more) so that you get the best of both worlds.

 Here's My Personal Advice:

-- Locate the largest teaching hospital near your home (check your insurance plan for participation).
+- Locate the largest teaching hospital near your home (check to see if they accept your insurance plan).

-- Call and find out who the chief of neurology is.
-Make sure he/she is on your insurance plans list of participating doctors.
+- Call and ask who the chief of neurology is.
+See if he/she is on your insurance company's list of participating doctors.

 - Look them up in the Physicians Registry in your state.
 (See sidebar) Each state has to provide a short biography, where he/she was educated, the year of graduation for each school, current certifications, and past employment for at least the last ten years.
 There is usually a link on each state's website to check for suspensions and violations.

-- Ask if there is a clinic and does he/she participate in clinic hours (takes him away from office hours, but might be beneficial to you for visits as well)
+- Ask if there is a clinic and if so, does he/she participate in clinic hours.
+Although this takes him away from office hours, the clinic might be beneficial to you for visits as well.

-- Ask what kind of schedule he keeps for his private practice (see if these hours are convenient for you)
+- Ask what kind of schedule he keeps for his private practice vs clinic hours (see if these hours are convenient for you)

 - Find out if he is accepting new patients (many physicians periodically shut down their new patient list for a short time until either their patient load decreases or their staffing increases)

 - Ask if he has more than one office that he has to split his hours to accommodate patients.
-Ask for the location - even though you looked it up on the internet - things do change!
-Also ask for other location phone numbers to make sure that your info is current.
+Ask for the addresses of the other locations.
+Even though you looked it up on the Internet, the online info might not be up to date - things do change!
+Also ask for phone numbers for the other locations to make sure your researched info is also correct.